ucan-wg/spec/README.md

 # 7. Collections

-UCANs are indexed by their hash — often called their ["content address"](https://en.wikipedia.org/wiki/Content-addressable_storage).
-UCANs MUST be addressable as [CIDv1](https://specs.ipld.io/block-layer/CID.html#cids-version-1).
+UCANs are indexed by their hash — often called their ["content address"][content addressable storage].
+UCANs MUST be addressable as [CIDv1].

 Content addressing the proofs has multiple advantages over inlining tokens, including:
 * Avoids re-encoding deeply nested proofs as Base64 many times (and the associated size increase)
 * Canonical signature
 * Enables only transmitting the relevant proofs

 Multiple UCANs in a single request MAY be collected into one table.
 It is RECOMMENDED that these be indexed by CID.
-The canonical JSON representation is presented in [§7.1.1](#711-example) MUST be supported.
+The [canonical JSON representation][canonical collections] (below) MUST be supported.
 Implementations MAY include more formats, for example to optimize for a particular transport.
 Transports MAY map their collection to this collection format.

 ### 7.1 Canonical JSON Collection